 Trans Canada Trail – RiverWalk | Centre Street Bridge

-Centre Street Bridge is an iconic Calgary landmark and a historically vital transportation artery to the heart of the city.
 This destination on The City’s 900 km network of pathways includes the RiverWalk and the 29,000 km Trans Canada Trail.
 This system connects communities, people, and nature, making it a great place to explore on foot or by bike.

-Gracefully arched spans, classical balustrades, and cantilevered balconies contribute to the beauty of the reinforced concrete bridge.
 Paired kiosks stand at each end.
 They are decorated with symbolic shields that include buffalo heads representing Western Canada.
 Other symbols include a maple leaf for Canada.
-A rose resents England, a shamrock for Ireland and a thistle for Scotland.
+A rose represents England, a shamrock for Ireland and a thistle for Scotland.

-Two lion sculptures face north and two more face south.
+Two lion sculptures face north, and two more face south.
 They symbolize the British Empire and were designed by Scottish stone mason, James L. Thompson.
 He came to Calgary in 1910 and started working as a labourer for the City.

 The lower deck was first designed as a pedestrian bridge and converted for traffic halfway through construction.
 For much of its early history, the bridge accommodated two streetcar lines plus automobile and pedestrian traffic.

-In recent years, the lower deck has been reutilized for pedestrian traffic during the summer.
+In recent years, the lower deck has been utilized for pedestrian traffic during the summer.
 This change allows better access to the network of paths surrounding the area.

-The Downtown Flood Barrier, Eau Claire Promenade and other Area Improvements tie in upgraded pedestrian ramps that connect the bridge with the RiverWalk and 29,000 km Trans Canada Trail.
+The Downtown Flood Barrier, Eau Claire Promenade and other Area Improvements tie in upgraded pedestrian ramps that connect the bridge with the RiverWalk and Trans Canada Trail.

 The Trans Canada Trail is the longest inter-connected network of multi-use recreational trails in the world.
 Spanning over 29,000 kilometres on land and water.
 It links three oceans and connects 900 municipalities.